daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to control the starting position of the read aloud.
+#### The user must be able to control the starting position of the read aloud

 The user must be able to choose the position from where the read aloud begins.